YuePanEdward/Cartographer_ros-on-Jackal/cartographer_key/Cartographer-Readme.md

 # Realtime practice
 for realtime practice on jackal, you can add the move_base node to the launch file so you can accomplish SPLAM.
 That's really a cool thing to play.

+To save sensor inputs as a rosbag, you can use

+            rosbag record out /velodeyne_points /kvh_imu/imu/data /jackal_localization/odometry ...

+Then you can run cartographer offline and it would be easier for you to tune paramters.